goabstract/Awesome-Design-Tools/README.md

 * [Frontify](https://frontify.com/) — create graphical guidelines, patterns libraries, design systems.
 * [Lingo](https://www.lingoapp.com/) — create a shared asset library with your entire team. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)
 * [Lucid](https://lucid.style/) — tool for creating, managing and sharing a design system.
 From a simple component library through to detailed descriptions of your styles.
-* [UXPin Design Systems](https://www.uxpin.com/design-systems) — the ability to create complex Design Systems, use them inside the tool for prototyping or for sharing internally or externally.
 * [Zeroheight](https://www.zeroheight.com/) — styleguides created by designers, extended by developers, and editable by everyone.

-We can also add to this in Sketch, Figma and Framer X ([Framer X Team Store](https://www.framer.com/design-systems/)).
+We can also add to this in Sketch, Figma, UXPin and Framer X ([Framer X Team Store](https://www.framer.com/design-systems/)).

 ### Design to Code Tools